vercel/next.js/docs/advanced-features/security-headers.md

 ---
-description: Improve the security of your Next.js application by add HTTP response headers.
+description: Improve the security of your Next.js application by adding HTTP response headers.
 ---

 # Security Headers